frankzhao/SubmissionApp2/README.md

 SubmissionApp2
 ===

 The second iteration of the original [SubmissionApp](https://github.com/bshlgrs/SubmissionApp).
 This application provides a system of accepting submissions from students.
 Designed for Haskell plaintext submissions or archive files, but can be extended to other types.
-Currently plaintext submission compilation and unit testing is only implemented for Haskell.
+Currently plaintext submission compilation and unit testing is implemented for Haskell, Ada and Chapel.

 ![Screenshot of data visualisation options](https://github.com/frankzhao/SubmissionApp2/raw/master/doc/charts.png)